This document describes how to configure a Unity project for the GME APIs for Unity.

 Scripts folder in the SDK to the folder used to store code in your Unity project as shown below:

 In the Unity editor, go to Edit > Project Settings > Audio and use the default system settings.
-If you make a change to the settings, Unity playback sound effect will be affected due to the hardware buffer set on the iOS device, as shown below:
+If you make a change to the settings, Unity playback sound effect will be interrupted due to the hardware buffer set on the iOS device, as shown below:

 If the settings are as follows, Unity playback sound effect will be interrupted due to the hardware buffer set on the iOS device: